steveklabnik/applicative2015/index.md

 Rust has lost more features than many languages have in the first place.

-# Empiric Iteration

-Iteration does not mean identity crisis.
-The 'how' may not be clear, but the goal can be.

 # Epoch Rust

 Rust has undergone four epochs so far: